gorkafraga/guidesbook/2-Analysis/GUIDE_MachineLearning.md

 gs_cv_svm = GridSearchCV(clf_svm_pip, parameters, scoring='accuracy', cv=StratifiedKFold(n_splits=5), return_train_score=True)
 ```

-(*Note: in the pipeline function the double underscore is used to specify parameters of an element of the function: e.g., svc__kernel)
+(*Note: in the pipeline function the double underscore is used to specify parameters of an element of the function: e.g., svc__kernel means it will define the parameter 'kernel' from the svc in the pipeline*)

 ## Classification scores